 Table Name Case Sensitivity

-Specifies whether the table name is case sensitive.
+Specifies whether table names are case sensitive.
 This parameter is supported for MySQL 8.0 only.

 (Optional) Specifies the certificate created by Cloud Certificate Manager (CCM).
 The default certificate is the system certificate that is automatically generated.
 You can also select another certificate from the drop-down list.NOTICE:

-If you want to specify a certificate when creating a DB instance, you need to contact customer service to apply for the permission.
+If you want to specify a certificate when creating a DB instance, contact customer service to apply for the permission.